 Toads are coated in a toxin that is relatively harmless to most humans and animals, but it is bitter tasting.
 They developed this trait to protect them from predators, as anyone who’s ever seen their dog pick up a toad can attest to.
 Obviously, you’ll want to make sure to wash your hands after handling a toad, but the myth that toads cause warts is false.

 One thing that may surprise you about toads is that they don’t ribbit.
 Toads have a high-pitched “song” that they sing to interact with other toads, but if you’re hearing ribbiting, it isn’t from a toad.

 Toads are interesting pets that are considered low maintenance.
 Most of them are content to spend time alone or in the presence of other toads and generally are indifferent or don’t like to be held by people.
 They do learn patterns, though, so if you feed them consistently at the same time, your toad will likely begin to approach when they see you, expecting to get a meal.

 Adult toads are usually considered to be nocturnal animals, but in nature, they are sometimes out and about when the weather is rainy because it provides them the opportunity to grab insects, like earthworms, driven into the open by the rain.
 Juvenile toads are usually diurnal, meaning they are most active during the day.

-On a daily basis, there is likely very little you’ll need to do for your toad.
-Depending on the size of its enclosure, you may have to remove waste every day or two.
-The only daily tasks that are guaranteed with your toad, though, are that you’ll need to provide fresh, clean water and food.
+On a daily basis, there is likely little that you’ll need to do for your toad.
+Depending on the size of their enclosure, you may have to remove waste every day or two.
+The daily tasks that are guaranteed with your toad, though, include providing them with fresh, clean water and food.

 Where Can I Get a Toad?